mattyschell/agol-pub/README.md

 # agol-pub

 Simple wrappers to publish data to ArcGIS Online.
-Friends, these are our wrappers, our rules, the trick is never to be afraid.
+Friends these are our wrappers, our rules, the trick is never to be afraid.

 We will lovingly wrap [these wrappers](https://developers.arcgis.com/python/latest/api-reference/arcgis.html) of REST calls.